 Marjorie and Billie Jean both influenced me tremendously.
 From them I developed my early love of art, music, theater, wacky humor and, I believe, an appreciation of all things human.
 The importance of Marjorie and Billie Jean in my life is inestimable.

 In recent years the sisters, both diagnosed with Alzheimer's, lived together as they had when when they first moved to California all those years ago.That the later years of these vibrant lives were and are so defined by this wasting disease has been devastating.

 A cure for Alzheimer's will not come for the sisters.
-Marjorie, my mother, passed away on March 9 of last year.
+Marjorie, my mother, passed away on March 9, 2016.
 There are heartbreaking moments when Aunt Billie still asks for her.

 I walk because Alzheimer's is not a natural part of the aging process.
 Cases of the disease are expected to triple in the US within the next forty years.
 It is the only one of the top 10 causes of death in America that cannot be prevented, cured or even slowed down once it begins.

 Because of this, I walk.
 And I walk in honor of the sisters.